whoislewys/moneymatch-arbiter/README.md

 Q: Easy way to tell off gameend event who won? or need to look at stocks? see example-endgame.txt

 TODO: work on orbit to turn game events into crdt

+#### Updated hack steps
+1. Set up bet through web frontend, (sending link to coordinate params as necessary)
+2. Play the game
+    the arbiter server & the game. play through the end.
+3. Winner claims winnings
+    in the background, the arbiter process will find the bet contract between the two players created, watch the game state until a "GameEnded" state is reached, and set the winner depending on the result of the game.
+This allows the winner to claim their winnings